 Never leave the file name as the alt text on an image.

 By default, Canvas fills in the file name as the alt text when uploading an image.
 Under no circumstances is the file name acceptable alt text.
-Even if you aren’t inserting alt text at the same time that you’re uploading the image, be sure to delete the file name from the alt text field.
+Delete the file name and either enter the correct alt text or mark the image as decorative.

 Context is key.